ruby/gem_rbs_collection/docs/CONTRIBUTING.md

 # Contribution Guide

+## Before you start 💎

+**If you are the owner of the gem:**
+Adding RBS files directory in your gem would be a better option.
+Write RBS files, put them in `sig` directory, and included the directory in the gem package.

+See [the guide](https://link-to-RBS-repo-that-will-be-prepared-later) for the details.

 ## Adding RBS of a gem

 Adding RBS files for a gem can be done with 4 steps.